Duren v. Missouri

 Duren v.
 Missouri, 439 U.S. 357 (1979), was a United States Supreme Court case related to the Sixth Amendment.
 It challenged Missouri's law allowing gender-based exemption from jury service.

 Ruth Bader Ginsburg, who later became a Supreme Court Justice, and Lee Nation argued for Duren in what became Ginsburg's last case before the Supreme Court as an attorney.
 Part of her argument was that making jury duty optional for women should be struck down because it treated women's service on juries as less valuable than men's, and also discriminated against men who enjoyed no such exemption.

 Background

 Duren was indicted in 1975 for first-degree murder and first-degree robbery.
 In a pretrial motion to quash his jury panel, and again in a post-conviction motion for a new trial, he claimed that his right to trial by a jury chosen from a fair cross section of his community was denied by provisions of Missouri law granting women who so request an automatic exemption from jury service.
-He claimed that this Missouri law violated his sixth amendment rights to an impartial jury.
+He claimed that this Missouri law violated his Sixth Amendment right to an impartial jury.